 We realized that two changes were necessary.
 First, the indigenous Xhosa people needed to understand that they are capable of being a major food producer in the region.
 Second, comprehensive agricultural training is needed to teach them how to get the land to yield as much as possible.
 With confidence, appropriate training, patience, and a lot of hard work, the people will see big rewards.

-The mission is strategically placed within the community and has a unique understanding of the challenges faced in Transkei.
+The mission is strategically placed within the community, and it has a unique understanding of the challenges faced in the Transkei.
 Small successes have been realized through community gardens.
-However, there is a lack of resources to expand this project to achieve the maximum impact.
+But there is a lack of resources to expand this project so that it can have maximum impact.